Skip to content

 Defense in Depth

-Security is layered across 10 independent mechanisms, from channel authentication and permission-aware data access through session taint, policy hooks, plugin sandboxing, and audit logging.
+Security is layered across 13 independent mechanisms, from channel authentication and permission-aware data access through session taint, policy hooks, plugin sandboxing, filesystem tool sandboxing, and audit logging.
 No single layer is sufficient alone; together they form a defense that degrades gracefully even if one layer is compromised.

 Read more about Defense in Depth.